jebitok-dev/1-Jebitok-techincal-writing-blog/cljulwt32000009mkaq8ag51f.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1688850984006/23527690-e315-4775-ace8-48b053e5cec2.png align="center")

 What is important depends on your project but as a beginner in Vue, the biggest priority is having Router and JSX.
-If you're comfortable with Typescript and Eslint it can work well too the challenge comes when you're still figuring out the Vue.js folder arrangement and how to handle errors you'll encounter for example missing components, wrong imports etc before you come to syntax errors and cleaner code
+If you're comfortable with Typescript and Eslint it can work well too the challenge comes when you're still figuring out the Vue.js folder arrangement and how to handle errors you'll encounter for example missing components, wrong imports, etc before you come to syntax errors and cleaner code

 Once you've installed it, you can run the sample template and start making changes to the project either JSX or the Template.
 With time you'll get a way around it.